staples-sparx/StaplesLabs.github.io/what-we-do.md

-When you already have a great shipping infrastructure like Staples does, the great thing about communicating personalized and highly-accurate shipping times is that it has the potential to drive sales _without_ impacting margins, all while enhancing the user experience (timing is often of essence for our customers).
+When you already have a great shipping infrastructure like Staples does, the great thing about communicating personalized and highly-accurate shipping times is that it has the potential to drive sales _without_ impacting margins, the all while enhancing the user experience (timing is often of essence for our customers).
 Hard to pass up!